Working in the Netherlands?

 Starting a Business in the Netherlands

 Members of the EU/EEA can start a business in the Netherlands without having to apply for a work permit or residence visa.
 However, the usual red tape still has to be taken care of.
 Since 2008, you can register with the Commercial Registry (Kamer van Koophandel) and the Dutch tax office (Belastingdienst) at the same time.
-You should contact your local Kamer van Koophandel (KvK) if you want to start
+You should contact your local Kamer van Koophandel (KvK) if you want to start:

 - an independent operation (Eenmanszaak)

-- a general partnership (Vennootschap onder Firma)
+- a partnership under common firm (Vennootschap onder Firma)

-- a private limited partnership (Commanditaire Vennootschap).
+- a limited partnership (Commanditaire Vennootschap).

 The KvK registers all relevant data of your business.
 If you are planning to start an independent operation, you will receive your KvK number and your sales tax identification number right away.
 Otherwise, it will take a while to process the paperwork.

-Dutch Business Etiquette
+Dutch Business Etiquette: Straightforward

 Dutch people are known to be straightforward, and this also applies to their business culture.
 In a meeting, expect business negotiations to start straight away after the introductory round.
 Meetings often follow a stringent agenda, which should be adhered to.
 There is not much room on it for late arrivals or general conversation.
 If you disagree, you are expected to say so, and you should not be offended if your Dutch business associate does the same.